jonnor/ESC-CNN-microcontroller/braindump.md

 ### Dilated convolutions

+LD-CNN with two heads fails in STM32AI.
+Probably multi-input is not implemented?
+Or one of the more rare operations, like Add

 LD-CNN with one head loads in STM32AI

 DilaConv also loads, though has way too much RAM/MACCS with 32,32,64,46 kernels.